 Marketing something that is not inherently sustainable (e.g. people join and leave the service due to delivery or product issues) is arguably a poor use of time.
 You can’t polish these things with great marketing, and customers may resent you more for trying.

-At this stage, I believe it is worth investing more time into perfecting the product and getting that ‘must-have’ feeling from them before focusing on efforts to growth.
+At this stage, I believe it is worth investing more time into perfecting the product and getting that ‘must-have’ feeling from them before focusing on efforts on growth marketing.

 Caveat: If the marketing consultant is a specialist in advising people on how to develop a product that is easier to market some how, that would be an easy exclusion to this point.

 Another reason not to engage a marketing consultant is where you don’t have enough data to make descisions.
 Asking your consultant how to double your conversion rates when you don’t have any traffic is a difficult ask.

 Also, having data but no way to developing conclusions from that data is just as unhelpful to getting results from using a contractor.
 For example, if you traffic but no idea where it came from and why, or who actually converts, you will be investing more time into testing than growing.

 The last reason is not often talked about – being disorganised.
 For many founders, this is easy to do as they move between wearing all hats and putting out fires, while jumping into the next project.

 The problem with this is that you might find you’ve loaded up your consultant with projects and briefs but they have nobody to work with in order to deliver it.
 Emails go unanswered, meetings are missed or postponed, etc. Money spent on this consultant will be wasted as your efforts are stuck in ‘start-mode’.

 Having covered my three favourite ‘no-go’ reasons, let’s look at some of the reasons why you should consider hiring a contractor.